 What Can Blue And Orange Morality Tell Us

-Morality is always an interesting element of life.
-Lots of times, we think of it in absolutes, such as black and white.
-But, it's normal to look at things in shades of gray.
-But what about looking at them in an even more obscure sense?
-Blue and Orange Morality is something that's seen a lot in tropes, including Eldritch abominations, but what is it exactly?
-Well, read on to find out what it is, and some examples of this type of morality.
+Morality is an interesting element of life.
+Lots of times, we think of morals in absolutes, such as black and white.
+But it's normal to look at things in shades of gray.
+What about looking at them in an even more obscure sense?
+Blue and orange morality is something that's seen a lot in tropes, including Eldritch abominations.
+But what is blue and orange morality, exactly?
+Well, read on to find out more about blue and orange morality and some examples of this type of morality.

 A Strange Morality Indeed

-Blue and orange morality is complex, and usually very alien compared to our morality.
-They're not exactly chaotic neutral, but they act super random.
+Blue and orange morality characters not exactly chaotic neutral, but they act super random.
 They're not lawful neutral fettered either, because the concept of the law might not be what we think about it.

-Essentially, they operate in a random sense, and while they may have logic behind it, it's a completely different set of premises and values that are used for conclusion drawing.
-It's a type of acting that seems awful and terrible, but it's not necessarily.
+Essentially, they operate in a random sense, and while they may be rooted in logic, it's a completely different set of premises and values that are used for conclusion drawing.
+Often the acting seems awful and terrible, but it's not necessarily that way.

 So, Are They bad?

 Not necessarily.
-Just because their actions are all over the place, doesn't mean they aren't necessarily bad, but they will commit horrific acts, and then act perfectly friendly, as if nothing was the wrong period.
-That's essentially what they do, and they kind of action based on their personal feelings, but it's a different type of morality.
+Just because these characters’ actions are all over the place doesn't mean they aren't necessarily bad, but they will commit horrific acts and then act perfectly friendly, as if nothing was the wrong.
+They act based on their personal feelings, but it's a different type of morality.

-Now, you may wonder if this is like Values Dissonance, but the difference is that if you have values dissonance, usually they have the same concepts of good and evil to measure.
-But with blue and orange morality, the values are quite all over the place, that you can't really apply concepts to it, and lots of times, the person themselves might not even know what these are, and they're confusing.
-It's not necessarily beyond the grasp but are something that they put importance on.
+You may wonder if this is like Values Dissonance.
+The difference is that in values dissonance usually you have the same concepts of good and evil to measure.
+But with blue and orange morality, the values are quite all over the place, so much so that you can't really apply concepts to them and often the characters themselves might not even know what these values are.

 Examples Of This Mindset

-Usually, a good example of this involves misapprehension of the consequences and facts happen, no matter how foreign the reasons.
+A good example of bkue and orange morality involves misapprehension of the consequences and facts.

-Now, let's take an alien people that think killing is alright because they come right back.
-You see this in some media, where they'll outright kill a man, and then he comes right back.
-This alien person might think everyone does that, but that doesn't mean they won't stop if they realize that it does harm others.
-They may work by different moral standards, and they mistake the applications of actions and implications.
+Now, let's consider an alien people that think killing is alright because the “dead” come back to life.
+You see this in some media, where aliens outright kill a man, and then he comes right back.
+This alien might therefore assume everyone who is killed can come back, but that doesn't mean they will stop killing if they realize that it harms others.
+The aliens may work by different moral standards, and they mistake the applications of actions and implications.

 Examples In Media

-There is a bunch of media that play into this, and we'll go over a few of the different major ones both in anime, manga, movies, and even religion.
+Media play into concept of the blue and orange morality, and we'll go over a few of the different examples across anime, manga, movies, and even religion.

-- The Pillar Men that are in JoJos Bizarre Adventure are another great example.
-They don't care about human life, other than those that know how to use the Ripple, which is their weakness.
-But, Kars who is the leader does go out of the way not to hurt flowers or will kill others, so they don't hurt a dog.
+- The Pillar Men in “JoJo’s Bizarre Adventure” are another great example.
+They don't care about human life, other than those who know how to use the Ripple, which is their weakness.
+Their leader Kars goes out of the way not to hurt flowers or kill others, so the Pillar Men they don't hurt a dog.
 Again, very two different moralities.

 - In the movie The Nightmare Before Christmas, those that are in the Halloween land do scare children to live, but they aren't malicious about it, and they enjoy doing this.
 The people also don't comprehend the basics of how Christmas works, until they try to replicate it, and they believe that life needs to have scares.
 To further extend this, in the Kingdom Hearts games Jack thinks that the Heartless are considered new experiences that can be used in Halloween surprises, using the bad guys for evil, but with the intention of just making it a fun little scare for others.
 However, Jack doesn't want actually to cause harm but instead use the Heartless as a way to scare others in good fun.